-- Uncollared shirts (t-shirts, tank tops, hoodies, etc.) - Clothing that shows undergarments, is revealing, or exposes excessive skin - Shorts / Capris / Joggers / Rolled pants / Leggings - Athletic pants such as sweats, yoga, warm-ups, scrubs, etc. - Coats and/or hoodies are not to be worn during the school day and will be stored until the end of the day if worn to the program - Items that zip, snap, or button up are considered to be coats - Sweaters with pockets - Sagging pants - Jewelry, chains, watches, earrings, gages, spacers, or hair accessories while in the building - Hats, bandanas, headbands, or head gear of any kind may not be worn while inside the building - Students may not wear clothing that is offensive or makes inappropriate references including but not limited to gangs, crime/violence related messages, alcohol, drugs, tobacco, have sexual connotation, nudity, profanity, depictions of profane gestures, double meanings, abusive towards others, etc. - Any clothing that violates any item on the Lincoln Public Schools Responsibilities of Students Code of Conduct
+- Uncollared shirts (t-shirts, tank tops, hoodies, etc.) - Midriff collared shirt that cannot be tucked in - Clothing that shows undergarments, is revealing, or exposes excessive skin - Shorts / Capris / Joggers / Rolled pants / Leggings - Athletic pants such as sweats, yoga, warm-ups, scrubs, etc. - Coats and/or hoodies are not to be worn during the school day and will be stored until the end of the day if worn to the program - Items that zip, snap, or button up are considered to be coats - Sweaters with pockets - Sagging pants - Jewelry, chains, watches, earrings, gages, spacers, or hair accessories while in the building - Hats, bandanas, headbands, or head gear of any kind may not be worn while inside the building - Scrunchies, hair bows, or any other hair accessory outside of a ponytail holder - Students may not wear clothing that is offensive or makes inappropriate references including but not limited to gangs, crime/violence related messages, alcohol, drugs, tobacco, have sexual connotation, nudity, profanity, depictions of profane gestures, double meanings, abusive towards others, etc. - Any clothing that violates any item on the Lincoln Public Schools Responsibilities of Students Code of Conduct